RoyalIcing/Orb/README.md

 Write WebAssembly using Elixir as your compiler:

+- Like how React’s JSX lets you run JavaScript that produces HTML documents, Orb lets you write Elixir that produces WebAssembly modules.
-- Allow access to nearly all WebAssembly 1.0 instructions.
+- Write using any WebAssembly 1.0 instructions.
 - Produce tiny `.wasm` executables: **kilobytes not megabytes**.
 It has zero runtime overhead: define a function or global and that’s all that is compiled.
 - Use Elixir **modules to organize and reuse** code, functions and **macros to create composable abstractions**, and chain function calls together with the **pipe `|>` operator**.
 Publish your code to [Hex](https://hex.pm).
 - Run **any Elixir code at compile time** e.g. call out to an Elixir library, or make network requests, or integrate within an existing Elixir application — and have it influence what WebAssembly instructions are output.